Navigating zoning and land planning regulations can be difficult without the guidance of our land use attorney in New Jersey.

 Regardless of whether a project involves a residential or commercial endeavor, land use and zoning issues can be challenging.
-However, our NJ real estate attorney Carolina T. Curbelo is an expert in this area.

 - Planning and zoning.
 Aside from appearing before planning boards, they are also experienced enough to draft municipal zoning codes.